A. The Fundamentals of Editing

 A9 Identify and address legal and ethical problems

-Bearing in mind the legal and ethical dimensions of the publishing process (see A5), at the earliest possible opportunity, address any related issues that arise.
+Bearing in mind the legal and ethical dimensions of the publishing process, at the earliest possible opportunity, address any related issues that arise.

-A9.1 Identify and either resolve or flag possible instances of legal problems (e.g., copyright infringement, plagiarism, libel, obscenity, privacy violations).
+A9.1 Identify and either resolve or flag possible instances of legal problems (e.g., copyright infringement, plagiarism, libel, obscenity, privacy violations) or ethical problems (e.g., breaches of the requirements for confidentiality and privacy).

-A9.2 Identify potentially biased, non-inclusive, and offensive material (e.g., racist, sexist, culturally stereotyped assumptions or content) and remove, amend, or flag it.
+A9.2 Identify and either remove, amend, flag, or document potentially biased, non-inclusive, and offensive material (e.g., racist, sexist, culturally stereotyped assumptions or content).

-Use software, other electronic tools, and reference materials relevant to editing competently and efficiently.
+Use editing resources, including software and reference materials relevant to editing, competently and efficiently.

-A10.1 Use current electronic technology and software for working with and sharing materials with authors, clients, or team members.
+A10.1 Use current electronic technology, software, and systems for working with and sharing materials with authors, clients, or team members.

-A10.2 Maintain proficiency in the software features relevant to editing (e.g., finding and replacing items, marking revisions, checking spelling and language level).
+A10.2 Maintain competency in software and software features relevant to editing (e.g., finding and replacing items, marking revisions, and checking consistency, spelling, and language level).

-A10.3 Know where to find and how to use current, reliable reference works, both print and electronic, including style guides, dictionaries, and other sources.
+A10.3 Know where to find and how to use current, reliable reference works such as style guides, dictionaries, and databases.

 Communicate edits clearly.
 Manage files and documents methodically.

-A11.1 Mark and convey changes, suggestions, and directions in a way that will be clear to the person who needs to apply them, whether orally or in writing (e.g., paper or electronic markup, margin notes, emails, assessments).
+A11.2 Clearly mark and convey changes, suggestions, and directions orally or in writing (e.g., electronic or paper markup, margin notes, emails, assessments).

-A11.3 Keep copies of successive drafts and proofs, identify who has made the changes, and take steps to ensure that all parties are using the current version of a document.
+A11.4 As the task requires, keep copies of successive versions, identify who has made the changes, and take steps to ensure that all parties are using the current version of a document.

 A12 Introduce no new errors

-Make all changes without altering the intended meaning or introducing errors.
+Make all changes without altering intended meaning or introducing errors.